- Easy Protective Hairstyles

 Another favourite is the very versatile crochet braid.
 With this technique you can get braids, twists, faux locs or a cute curly 'do.
 All you need is to cornrow and, using a crochet pin, crochet your chosen braiding hair through your natural hair.
 Just make sure you haven't picked extensions that are too heavy, or you'll risk breakage – go for something light and enjoy an amazing style that protects the natural locks beneath.

 If your cornrow skills aren't quite up to scratch, then flat twists might soon become your go-to style.
 You can achieve a vast range of looks by flat twisting your hair and all you need to do is stay close to your scalp and twist – it's that simple.
 Whether it's a chic halo or sophisticated and intricate low bun like the style below, we're certain you'll love this one.

 If you want to glam up a regular bun, why not get yourself a faux ponytail?
 You can choose a bundle of curls, a sleek and straight pony or channel Queen B and rock a long plaited braid.
 This is a super simple way to spice up your regular look and get in touch with your inner Instagram baddie.
-Pins and grips are a great way to keep your pony firmly in place and if you want more info, check out our hair extensions guide!
+Pins and grips are a great way to keep your pony firmly in place.

 8. Braids (But Not Micro Braids)